RetroPie/RetroPie-Docs/docs/Take-and-Scrape-Your-Own-Screenshots.md

 - You can only create one screenshot per game

-- This only works with retroarch emulators
+- This only works with RetroArch emulators

+- If using the methods described here, the [Runcommand's Launch Menu Art option](https://github.com/RetroPie/RetroPie-Setup/wiki/runcommand#configuring-runcommand) won't show the scraped screenshot image.

 ### Take a Screenshot